kovidgoyal/calibre/src/calibre/manual/customize.rst

 |app| will automatically use your custom file in preference to the builtin one the next time it is started.

 For example, if you wanted to change the icon for the :guilabel:`Remove books` action, you would first look in the builtin resources folder and see that the relevant file is
-:file:`resources/images/trash.svg`.
-Assuming you have an alternate icon in svg format called :file:`mytrash.svg` you would save it in the configuration directory as :file:`resources/images/trash.svg`.
+:file:`resources/images/trash.png`.
+Assuming you have an alternate icon in PNG format called :file:`mytrash.png` you would save it in the configuration directory as :file:`resources/images/trash.png`.
 All the icons used by the calibre user interface are in :file:`resources/images` and its sub-folders.

 Customizing |app| with plugins
 --------------------------------